avyasharma/minGPT_copy/README.md

 # nanoGPT

 Both minGPT and nanoGPT were created by Andrej Karpathy.
-In short: nanoGPT is the more practical, performance-oriented successor to the education-focused minGPT.
+In short, nanoGPT is the more practical, performance-oriented successor to the education-focused minGPT.

 What's different?
 - minGPT was designed with a focus on education